Scaling the personalized adaptive learning program in Andhra Pradesh, India

 Primary Outcomes (explanation)

-Math outcomes will be constructed from three sources i) Standardized learning assessments in math at endline, ii) PAL software data and iii) school assessments data provided by the state government
+Math outcomes will be constructed from three sources i) Standardized learning assessments in math at endline, ii) PAL software data available with the software vendor and made available with state permissions and iii) school assessments data provided by the state government

 Secondary Outcomes